HEART RATE VARIABILITY

 Nutrition significantly impacts heart rate variability, systematic inflammation, immune system function, and autoimmune triggers.
 A wholefood plant-based diet is highly anti-inflammatory which combats systematic inflammation, thereby providing a more favourable HRV reading.

 Training is the targeted application of stress designed to elicit particular biological adaptive responses necessary to improve physical performance, health and/or durability.
 Research has shown HRV to be the best objective measure of an individuals fitness level.

 Training doesn't happen in a vacuum.
 As such, it is important to measure other stressors such as sleep quality, health, muscle soreness, amongst others.
-Using HRV provides us with objective data about the big picture, allowing for a more in-depth understanding of the athlete.
+Using HRV provides one with objective data about the big picture, allowing for a more in-depth understanding of the athlete.
 We can make better-informed decisions and it provides another mechanism in engaging the athlete into the process.

-Our recommended sensor is CorSense from EliteHRV.
+Fitness Locker's recommended sensor is CorSense from EliteHRV.
 Should an athlete want to gain an understanding into their own HRV readings and how to better utilise it, an online consultation using Skype (to allow for screen sharing) can be arranged as a 1-on-1 Coaching session.